 Hey folks!
 Transparency Disclosure- Some of the links in this article are affiliate links.
 That means I’ll receive a small commission if you decide to click on it and buy something.
 Don’t worry, it doesn’t cost you anything extra!

 Does it feel like you’ve been hemorrhaging money?
-Whether it be surprise bills, special events, or just rampant stress-shopping, sometimes our spending gets out of hand.
+Whether it be surprise bills, special events, or rampant stress-shopping, sometimes our spending gets out of hand.
 It can feel like money is flying out of your pocket whether you want it to or not!

 How To Stop Hemorrhaging Money

 In a perfect world, you’d stop the bleeding with an emergency fund and a sinking fund.
-Of course you would be able to manage any unexpected expenses if you had these things!
+Both of these savings accounts prevent life events from bleeding you dry.

-But we don’t live in a perfect world.
-It’s unrealistic for me to tell you to stop hemorrhaging money by using your sinking fund if you don’t have a sinking fun.
-That’s not helpful in any way.
-So, I’m not going to tell you that.
-There are other things you can do that are far more realistic.
+However, we don’t live in a perfect world.
+It’s unrealistic for me to tell you to stop hemorrhaging money by using your sinking fund if you don’t have a sinking fund.

 What to Do When You Are Hemorrhaging Money